zkry/yaml-pro/README.md

       very common but greatly hinders the effectiveness of tools like LSP.
 Is there something that could be done (even if it's kind of hacky) to alleviate this?
+- [ ] Move functionality to tree-sitter (for better error handling), perhaps when tree-sitter in Emacs reaches some critical mass.

 # Contributing